 Why do I think this feature will work?

-People engage more with brands that they are familiar with.
+People engage more with brands that they are familiar with already.
 If a person has liked your post, there is a high chance that he/she will recognize your brand name and hit the ‘like’ button.
-This is called brand recall, where your target audience recalls your brand and starts engaging more.
+It is called brand recall, where your target audience recalls your brand and starts engaging more.

 #6.
 Make your Facebook page reflect your business